handeuygunn/Probability-Distribution-Simulation-and-Analysis/README.md

 The results validate both the mathematical properties of Poisson, Exponential, and Normal distributions, and the correctness of the Python implementation.

+---

+### ✨ Acknowledgment

+This document was partially assisted by ChatGPT-5 for text generation and grammar refinement.